jesseBlank/Project-StarGazer/README.md

 ## Contact

-For any inquiries or feedback, please contact the project maintainers:
+For any inquiries or feedback, please contact the project maintainer:

 - Jesse Blank:
   LinkedIN: https://www.linkedin.com/in/jesse-blank/